Matrix calculation with NumPy

 array([0, 1, 2, 3])

-If what we have are strings, it sorts them alphabetically
+If we have strings, it sorts them alphabetically

 arr = np.array(['banana', 'apple', 'cherry'])